terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/use-cases/README.md

 # Use Cases

 After installing the BigQuery Log Alerting tool, you will need to add some use cases to see it working.
-We provided a few examples in this repository, with some queries that can be use to populate Security Command Center with findings.
+We provided a few examples in this submodule, with some queries that can be use to populate Security Command Center with findings.

 ## Prerequisites